huggingface/transformers/docs/source/en/main_classes/quantization.md

 model = AutoModelForCausalLM.from_pretrained("{your_username}/opt-125m-gptq", device_map="auto", quantization_config = gptq_config)
 ```

-Note that only 4-bit models are supported for now
+Note that only 4-bit models are supported for now.
+Furthermore, it is recommended to deactivate the exllama kernels if you are finetuning a quantized model with peft.

+#### Fine-tune a quantized model

+With the official support of adapters in the Hugging Face ecosystem, you can fine-tune models that have been quantized with GPTQ.
+Please have a look at [`peft`](https://github.com/huggingface/peft) library for more details.

+### Example demo

+Check out the Google Colab [notebook](https://colab.research.google.com/drive/1_TIrmuKOFhuRRiTWN94iLKUFu6ZX4ceb?usp=sharing) to learn how to quantize your model with GPTQ and how finetune the quantized model with peft.

 ### GPTQConfig